-Saskatoon’s housing crisis Is a health emergency
+Canada’s housing crisis is a public health emergency

 Recently, a disturbing photo of five people sleeping in a Saskatoon bank lobby became headline news and filled social media feeds.